 SDS continues to be a major issue in soybean-growing regions.
 Once the soilborne fungus causing SDS is present in a field, it does not go away and can be spread by soil movement to neighboring fields.

-ILeVO is the only product that protects against both the root rot and foliar phases of SDS, making it the most complete SDS protection available on the market.
-In fields that have been infected with SDS, ILeVO has been shown to be effective in helping minimize the impact of the disease on yield loss.
+ILEVO seed treatment is the only product that protects against both the root rot and foliar phases of SDS, making it the most complete SDS protection available on the market.
+In fields that have been infected with SDS, ILEVO seed treatment has been shown to be effective in helping minimize the impact of the disease on yield loss.

 Nematodes cause significant yield loss every year across all soybean-producing geographies.
 Soybean Cyst Nematode (SCN) causes more yield loss in soybeans than any other pest.
-Complementing nematode-resistant soybeans with ILeVO adds another level of protection that results in reduced nematode damage and increased yield potential.
+Complementing nematode-resistant soybeans with ILEVO seed treatment adds another level of protection that results in reduced nematode damage and increased yield potential.

-ILeVO protects against key pests in opposing weather conditions.
+ILEVO seed treatment protects against key pests in opposing weather conditions.
 While nematode damage increases in hot, dry conditions, SDS thrives in cool, wet conditions.
-With ILeVO, your soybean crop is protected against both.
+With ILEVO seed treatment, your soybean crop is protected against both.

-The list of pests controlled by this product are from the Environmental Protection Agency approved Federal Label.
-Please click on 'Labels / MSDS' in the left hand navigation for special or state labeled pests.
+The list of pests controlled by this product is from the Environmental Protection Agency-approved Federal Label.
+Please click on 'Labels / MSDS' below for special or state-labeled pests.
 Always read and follow label instructions.

 Always read and follow label directions.

 ILEVO seed treatment is the only seed treatment solution offering effective protection against SDS and nematodes in the seed zone.
 See the ILEVO seed treatement results for yourself compared to fields that were not treated with ILEVO seed treatment.